danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 sleep while they aren't collecting data.

-Modules outside the core should leverage the benefits and address the programming challenges of such a scheduler.
-They shouldn't demand that users do the same.
-They should, however, allow users to manage power through different modes and functions.
+Modules outside the core should leverage the benefits and address the programming challenges of such a scheduler, without demanding that users do the same.
+An idling device should conserve energy wherever possible, by default.
+For case specific power management, appropriate control should be available to the user.

 #### Small memory footprint